hasura/agentic-data-access-benchmark/README.md

 *Example question (HR):* What is the average hours count and dollar amount of PTO paid out to departing team members?

+### Bulk insights

+This use-case involves going to each data item and creating specific insights for each one of them

+*Example question (Customer Support):* For all tickets open for more than a week, tell me what they are blocked on?

 ### Bulk classification